 As the global population continues to increase, it exerts pressure on natural resources, ecosystems, and the Earth's capacity to sustain human life.
 This strain gives rise to several critical environmental challenges;

+1.Increased Resource Consumption: As the global population grows, there is greater demand for resources such as food, water, energy, and raw materials.

-Deforestation and Habitat Destruction: Population growth often results in the expansion of urban areas and agricultural land.
+2. Deforestation and Habitat Destruction: Population growth often results in the expansion of urban areas and agricultural land.

 3. Pollution: A growing population generates more waste and emissions, leading to increased pollution of air, water, and soil.